Dom » Blog » Klasyfikacja suwnic CMAA (Klasa a, B, C, D, mi, F)

 Class A cranes are designed for infrequent, standby use—think of them as “backup” cranes or tools for occasional maintenance.
 They operate at slow speeds to ensure precise handling, with long idle periods between lifts.
 While they may occasionally need to lift maximum capacity loads (NP., during equipment installation), their primary role is to support non-regular lifting tasks.

-Typowe zastosowania: Power plants, utility facilities, turbine rooms, motor rooms, and transformer stations.
+Typowe zastosowania: Elektrownie, utility facilities, turbine rooms, motor rooms, and transformer stations.
 These cranes are often used to maintain or install heavy equipment that requires minimal movement once in place.

 Class B: Light Service